dezeroku/monitor-page/README.md

+# This project is now obsoleted in favour of [serverless-scheduler](https://github.com/dezeroku/serverless-scheduler)

 # Page Monitor (monitor-page)
 Self hosted k8s solution to monitor websites for changes in either HTML or screenshots of them.
 When such a change is detected user is notified via mail.